Artificial Intelligence

 The Data-centric World of Artificial Intelligence (AI)

-In the early days of High-Performance Computing (HPC) the concept of solving complex problems was driven by how much processing power was available to achieve a goal within a reasonable amount of time.
-At the same time, the algorithms that made up the HPC applications were designed to take full advantage of the processing capabilities with no limits in sight.…
+[Compute-centric] In the early days of High-Performance Computing (HPC) the concept of solving complex problems was driven by how much processing power was available to achieve a goal within a reasonable amount of time.
+At the same time, the algorithms that made up the HPC applications were designed to…

 Read more